szczyglis-dev/py-gpt/README.md

 - `Use planner agent for expert reasoning`: If enabled, the Planner agent will be used for expert calls and expert reasoning.
 Default: False

 - `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - Experts only, default: False

+- `Use Responses API in Experts mode (master)`: Use Responses API instead of ChatCompletions API in Experts (master model).
+OpenAI models only.
+Default: False

+- `Use Responses API in Experts (slaves)`: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
+OpenAI models only.
+Default: False

 **Accessibility**